PeturIvanov/Code_wars/README.md

 15.Detect Pangram (Rank: 6kyu, Types: "DATA STRUCTURES", "STRINGS") - Return True if text is
     "Pangram"("Pangram" is text that contains every single letter of the alphabet at least once).

+16.Take a Ten Minutes Walk (Rank: 6kyu, Types: "ARRAYS", "FUNDAMENTALS") -
+    Return True if after the walk you are at your starting position.